Oregon

 Antlerless Elk Hunts

 Antlerless elk hunts are administered in cooperation with the Oregon Department of Fish and Wildlife (ODFW).
-ODFW administers all Zumwalt Subunit tags.
-The TNC lottery is for permission to access The Nature Conservancy's owned Zumwalt Prairie Preserve (ZPP) once you have drawn a tag for the Zumwalt Subunit.
-Hunters MUST apply for permission to access TNC's Zumwalt Prairie Preserve via the online lottery.
+ODFW administers all Zumwalt 258A subunit tags.
+The Nature Conservancy (TNC) lottery is for permission to access the Zumwalt Prairie Preserve (ZPP) once you have drawn a tag for the Zumwalt Subunit.
+Hunters MUST apply for permission to access TNC’s Zumwalt Prairie Preserve via the online lottery after first drawing a Zumwalt 258A1, 258A3, 258T, or 258R (antlerless only on TNC) tag from ODFW.
+The preserve will not be open for public access hunting for what is now the 258A2 season, the dates of 258A2 are Oct.
+1-31.

 Lottery Details